tansey-lab/bayestme/docs/install.rst

 Option 1 (Recommended): Using Docker
 ------------------------------------

-BayesTME uses several hard to compile python packages, so the easiest way to get started is using the up to date docker image we maintain on docker hub.
+BayesTME uses several python packages with C extensions, so the easiest way to get started is using the up to date docker image we maintain on docker hub.